simple-crypto/SCALib/paper/paper.md

 statistical techniques.
 For instance, the widely used TVLA methodology is based on the Welch t-test for the difference of means [@DBLP:conf/ches/SchneiderM15].
-Also when modeling the leakage, techniques such as Linear Discriminant Analysis (LDA) [@DBLP:conf/ches/StandaertA08] can be used.
+Also, when modeling the leakage, techniques such as Linear Discriminant Analysis (LDA) [@DBLP:conf/ches/StandaertA08] can be used.
 While implementations of these algorithms are fairly easy to find, our use-case has a few particularities that motivate dedicated implementations.
-For example, the number of traces used in a evaluation can be very large, amounting to terabytes of data, hence incremental single-pass algorithms (that avoid the need to store and/or load multiple times the dataset) are highly desirable.
+For example, the number of traces used in an evaluation can be very large, amounting to terabytes of data, hence incremental single-pass algorithms (that avoid the need to store and/or load multiple times the dataset) are highly desirable.
-Moreover, while the leakage samples are acquired at relatively low-resolution (8-bit to 16-bit integers), detection of very small effect sizes is needed, as they can potentially be exploited to mount an attack.
+Moreover, while the leakage samples are acquired at a fairly low-resolution (8-bit to 16-bit integers), detection of very small effect sizes is needed, as they can potentially be exploited to mount an attack.
-Besides this requirement, leakage traces contain many points (typically thousands) and many metrics have to be computed for each of these points, providing parallelization opportunities.
+Besides this requirement, leakage traces contain many points (typically thousands), and many metrics have to be computed for each of these points, providing parallelization opportunities.
 As a result of these characteristics, dedicated implementations can achieve much better accuracy and performance than generic or naive (e.g., pure `numpy`) ones.

-On the other hand, security-specific algorithms are also used, such as key rank estimation (which allows to know the computational cost of the last part of a side-channel attack without actually running it) [@DBLP:conf/ches/PoussierSG16].
+On the other hand, security-specific algorithms are also used, such as key rank estimation (which allows us to know the computational cost of the last part of a side-channel attack without actually running it) [@DBLP:conf/ches/PoussierSG16].

-While there exists multiple open-source side-channel attack and evaluation libraries, most of them offer a very limited feature set and are unmaintained.
+While multiple open-source side-channel attack and evaluation libraries exist, most of them offer a very limited feature set and are unmaintained.
 The most comprehensive libraries are `lascar` [@lascar] and `SCAred` [@scared], which offer implementations of some evaluation metrics and non-profiled attacks.

-`SCALib` complements and improves over these libraries by providing better implementations for the computation of two common evaluation metrics, by providing algorithms for profiled side-channel attacks and by including a key rank enumeration algorithm as a final evaluation step.
+`SCALib` complements and improves over these libraries by providing better implementations for the computation of two common evaluation metrics, by providing algorithms for profiled side-channel attacks and including a key rank enumeration algorithm as a final evaluation step.
 More precisely, for leakage metrics, we implement the Welch t-test and the computation of the signal-to-noise ratio, and our implementations are significantly